lukexi/rumpus/Notes.md

 - [x] Music component
 - [x] Key handling

+- [ ] Build Pd patches physically.
+Remote control Pd in the same way as metapatching.

 Need a better way to define component-systems.
 E.g, would like a "Lifetime" component-system that makes a thing automatically expire.